Eddie Hawkins: Post career

 Since the conclusion of his playing career, Hawkins has launched ZenFooty Soccer Academy and the Zen United Club Soccer Programs.
 Zen United was launched in 2005, but was disbanded after five years.
 He continues with to be involved in private soccer training and has rebranded ZenFooty Soccer Academy to Zen Soccer School.
 Ed's site is www.ZenSoccerSchool.com and his company offers private and group training sessions for all age levels.

 Many of the players he has coached have moved on to compete on NCAA Division I, II and III soccer teams across the nation including Georgia State, Hartwick, Loyola University Maryland, Marquette, UIC, UW-Parkside and Washington University in St. Louis.

 Personal life

-Hawkins currently lives in the Chicago area with his wife of 28 years, Eyleen whom he met while in graduate school.
+Hawkins lives in the Chicago area with his wife, Eyleen, whom he met while in graduate school.
 They have three children: Eryka who played on the women's soccer team at Georgia State for five seasons, Elyssa who was a four-year member of the women's water polo team at Carthage College, and Edison.

-Elyssa is currently a part of the men's and women's water polo coaching staff at Pomona-Pitzer Colleges in Claremont, California.
+Elyssa has served as a water polo coach at Pomona-Pitzer Colleges and Biola University, both in California.